These are the four biggest culprits when it comes to stalling tech projects and implementations.

 Quite simply, integration is the beast that doesn’t scale.
 And if you can’t scale it, it will always fall short of supporting your company’s true digital transformation.

 We’ll close with some bonus advice.
 Never lose sight of your primary goal: to best meet your customers’ needs.
 The entire manufacturing process—from creation to production to fulfillment—is all about delivering the best possible product to your customer.
 If you can’t tie value or ROI of a technology tool to this goal, it’s never going to impact your business the way the sales rep is promising you.

 To reach scale, automation technology needs to remove friction, not create more.
 An intelligent automation platform like Catalytic was designed with these common challenges in mind.

 Catalytic’s lightweight and compatible cloud solution can integrate with your current—and future—systems with little or no development time.
 It’s also a people-facing and business user-friendly solution that fits into your employees’ current workflows, taking the burden of repetitive data and document tasks off your workers' plate, so adoption is not only painless, but pain-relieving.

 It only takes weeks to configure Catalytic to your dynamic environment.
 Then with our agile solution, the average customer reaches scaling in just one year.
-See what makes Catalytic the easiest path to break through pilot purgatory by scheduling a demo today.
+Download our manufacturing data sheet to learn more about using Catalytic to break through pilot purgatory.